-Global South Seeks Democratic, Diversified Re-Globalisation: Jaishankar
+Global South seeks democratic, diversified re-globalisation: Jaishankar

 “Its counterpart in the digital domain is driven more by anxieties about trust and transparency.
 The volatility of the last few years have brought home to us the importance of strategic autonomy,” he said.

-The minister said a more just, equitable and participative global order will only happen when there was commensurate investment, trade and technology decisions directed at the Global South.
-(Agencies)
+The Minister said a more just, equitable and participative global order will only happen when there was commensurate investment, trade and technology decisions directed at the Global South.
+(PTI)